reza-frontend/mini-project/README.md

 📂 Project List
 1. Accordion
   An interactive accordion component that allows users to toggle the visibility of content sections.

   Built with CSS for layout and smooth transitions

   JavaScript used to manage open/close states

   Utilizes Flexbox for clean and responsive structure

 2. Popup
   A modal-style popup window used to show alerts, forms, or additional content.

   Simple and clean HTML/CSS structure

   Controlled dynamically with JavaScript

   Layout enhanced with Flexbox

 3. Steps (Multi-Step Progress)
   A step-by-step navigation component inspired by ticket booking systems (like AliBaba), where each completed step updates visually.

   Animated progress and color change using CSS

   Responsive layout with Flexbox

 4. Login Form
   A clean and simple login form that captures user input.

   Structured with HTML

   Form validation and logic handled via JavaScript

   Aligned using Flexbox for better UX

 5. Mega Menu
   A responsive mega menu that allows for deep navigation within nested categories.

   Styled using CSS for multi-level menus

   JavaScript enables dynamic toggle and interaction

   Responsive and organized using Flexbox

+  You can preview each component by simply opening its .html file in your browser.